-- 1. On the top menu, left click on Edit, then Options, then Measurement. - Select Measurement System Statute.
-The program then fills in the appropriate units for a number of other parameters. - Select Grade→Percentage. - Select Heading→True. - Select Position→Grid "Lat/Lon hddd° mm.mmm" and Position→Datum "WGS 84". - 2.
-From the same screen, click on Display. - For Tooltips, check to display additional information in map tooltips. - ∘ Select Rendering Quality→High. - Select Labels half way between Fewer & More. - Select Symbol Size→Medium. - Select Track Width→Medium or Track Width→Thick. - Select Map Font-Select button, and choose a font such as Microsoft Sans Serif or Arial, Bold, and a font size that works for the waytrack you have.
+1. On the top menu, left click on Edit, then Options, then Measurement.

+- Select Measurement System Statute.
+The program then fills in the appropriate units for a number of other parameters. - · Select Grade Percentage. - · Select Heading True. - · Select Position→Grid "Lat/Lon hddd° mm.mmm" and Position→Datum "WGS 84". - 2.
+From the same screen, click on Display. - For Tooltips, check to display additional information in map tooltips. - Select Rendering Quality High. - · Select Labels half way between Fewer & More. - · Select Symbol Size Medium. - · Select Track Width between Medium and Thick. - Select Map Font, click on the Select button, and choose a font such as Microsoft Sans Serif or Arial, Bold, and a font size that works for the waytrack you have.
 You may need to increase the font for long in-out hikes.
-Click the OK button. - o For 3D Elevation Exaggeration, select 100%. - 3.
+Click the OK button. - For 3D Elevation Exaggeration, select 100%. - 3.
 Click the OK button to exit.

 It's recommended that you create a folder (such as My Hikes) in My Documents or other directory and save your hike files there.
-Delete everything listed under My Collection in BaseCamp for PC after you've finished (or before you start) working on a hike.
+Delete everything listed under My Collection in BaseCamp after you've finished (or before you start) working on a hike.